Ada-Developers-Academy/daily-curriculum/topic_resources/code_reviewing.md

     Please keep track of the **file** and **line number** for each place where you'd make such a comment and then notify Charles of it with a brief (one sentence) description of what your comment will be.

-    I will then aggregate all of this information and consolidate it into a list of major review "themes" for Jeremy to discuss in class.
-I might also copy a more thorough version of each comment into each PR.
-If a comment is unique to that particular student/team I will also put it into the PR, so that it doesn't get missed.
+    Charles will then aggregate all of this information and consolidate it into a list of major review "themes" for instructors to discuss in class.
+He might also copy a more thorough version of each comment into relevant PRs.
+If a comment is unique to that particular student/team he will also put it into the PR, so that it doesn't get missed.
-  * I want to emphasize again using brevity in describing the comment you would make, I've found that the majority of time spent when reviewing PRs comes from trying to find the best way to completely describe what changes should be made, and why.
-Putting that effort in directly in the middle of a review slows the whole process down a fair bit and is duplicated effort if everyone else is also spending a while trying to come up with the same advice.
+  * Please use brevity in describing the comment you would make.
+The majority of time spent when reviewing PRs comes from trying to find the best way to completely describe what changes should be made, and why.
+Putting in that effort during the middle of a review slows the whole process down a fair bit and is duplicated work if everyone else is also spending a while trying to come up with the same advice.
 Just send Charles a short line about what you saw that deserves a comment.
-  * For supportive comments, I've found these are a lot easier to write so please do write them directly into the PRs!
+  * Supportive comments are a lot easier to write so please do put them directly into the PRs!

 ###3.
 General Reviewing Instructions
   1. Go to [Code Reviewer wiki](http://adadevelopersacademy.wiki/Code_Reviewer) and find latest project